“I talked to an agent yesterday, but I still need help…”

 Customers don’t have perfect knowledge of your products and services.
 As a result, they often use words that describe the pain that they’re experiencing instead of the underlying problem.
 Your agents need to know how to ask the right questions to get to the root cause of the issue.
 Doing so reduces the chance that a customer will call back in the future, thus improving FCR.

-Sometimes, a customer calls back because they simply forgot to ask a related question.
+Sometimes, a customer engages in a repeat call because they simply forgot to ask a related question.
 That’s why it’s a good idea to send follow-up emails that contain helpful documentation.
 Many customers prefer a self-service support model, and online documentation aligns with that preference.
 Getting answers from a help site is much faster and more convenient for the customer—and eliminates unnecessary interactions with your support team.

 Now that we understand what FCR is and how we should improve it, we need the last piece in the puzzle—data.